gorros/spark-scala-tips/README.md

 And data is loaded to Spark via `UNLAOD` command.
 So if you do not persist (cache) dataframe, in case calculation fails and Spark resubmits it, it will trigger new `UNLOAD` and therefore unnecessary load on Redshift (not to mention longer overall processing time).

+Whereas, while writing data to redshift definitely use `CSV GZIP` as  `tempformat`.
+Here is a nice [benchmark](https://www.stitchdata.com/blog/redshift-database-benchmarks-copy-performance-of-csv-json-and-avro/) confirming that.

 (to be continued)